A literary reportage by Michael Gleich

 LOCATION

 I left the Sauerland when I was 19.
-Some time ago, surprisingly, the opportunity arose to write about special places in the Sauerland.
+Some time ago, I was surprised by the opportunity to write about special places in the Sauerland.
 Places of the soul.
-It was supposed to be about places that are meaningful to the locals and can be experienced by visitors.
-About their spiritual charisma, independent of denomination and faith.
-I couldn't believe my ears: soul places?
+I wanted to write about places that are meaningful to the locals and can be experienced by visitors.
+About their spiritual aura, regardless of denomination and faith.
+I couldn't believe my ears: places of the soul?
 A completely different form of hiking than I knew from my childhood?
 Open spirituality in the Catholic Sauerland?
-I was skeptical as well as curious.
+I was both skeptical and curious.

-The next thought: What a great chance to experience my homeland in a completely new way!
-To walk it with a different view.
+The next thought: What a great opportunity to experience my homeland in a completely new way!
+To walk through it with a different perspective.
 To explore it with old familiarity and fresh questions.
-Moreover, the ways of looking at things are similar for the 'Sauerland exile' who lives in Berlin and the hiking tourists from the city.
-Both believe they know this low mountain landscape and the people in it.
-Both might be surprised what they discover beyond clichés.
+What's more, the perspectives of the 'Sauerland exile' living in Berlin and the hiking tourists from the city are similar.
+Both believe they know this low mountain range landscape and the people in it.
+Both might be surprised at what they discover beyond the clichés.
 So it could fit.
-I'm off on my journey.
+I set off on my journey.
 Back.
-Forward.
+To the front.

 The narrator